CodeWise-CS/codewise-curriculum/README.md

 }
 ```

+## **Testing Lessons**
+It's important to test all lessons and changes to lessons before adding them to the curriculum.
+You can do this by forking the [website](https://github.com/CodeWise-CS/codewise-cs.github.io) repo and manually enter the lesson by replacing the highlighted code in [the LessonHandler.jsx](https://github.com/CodeWise-CS/codewise-cs.github.io/blob/2ed320913bf5452aeff76062d9fdbe48c53e5ac2/src/pages/Lesson/LessonHandler.jsx#L96) file with the object contianing your lesson (either the exercise or the lesson itself).

+For example: `const lesson = {...}`

 ## 🤝 **Contributing**

 We welcome contributions from the community!
 If you have ideas for new materials, improvements, or fixes, check out our [contribution guidelines](/CONTRIBUTING.md).